gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 ```

-At this point I have all the data that I need to fill up my sheet.
+At this point, I have all the data that I need to fill up my sheet.
-As before for take advantage of the Sheets API is necessary to give our authorization to the app.
+As before, for taking advantage of the Sheets API, is necessary to give our authorization to the app.

 And this is the final piece of code that I'll show: